SayanMercer/Cart_App/README.md

-This is a Shopping Cart App.The app is created using React Js.
+This is a Shopping Cart App.The app is created using React Js and the Backend is supported by Firebase.
 You can add items in the cart.The app has 5 main features Adding, Subtracting  , Deleting , Cart items and Total Amount.
 By clicking each signs you can experience all the functionalities which are present in the app.

 ### `npm start`